themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

   ...
 ~~~

 Those lines serve up an alternate `ie.css` file generated from the `ie.scss` file in your `sass` directory.
+Compass includes it by default.

 ### That About Does It